 20) No Opener

 Most spec screenwriters do not use openers … even to open their screenplay!!
 Openers are that FIRST IMAGE we see at the beginning of a script that not only GRABS the reader, but tells them what this story *is*, so you need to CHOOSE WISELY.
-If you start with tears falling onto a mirror, you’re saying this is going to be a SAD story; if you start with a child’s rocking horse in a playroom, then this story is probably for kids; if you start at an ominous Halloween carnival, it’s probably going to be a Horror movie … and SO ON.
+If you start with tears falling onto a mirror, you’re saying this is going to be a SAD story; or with a child’s rocking horse in a playroom?
+Then this story is probably for kids.
+With an ominous Halloween carnival?
+It’s probably going to be a Horror movie … and SO ON.